 Sebastian Brady was a National Security Intern at the Brookings Institution.
 He graduated from the University of California, San Diego with a major in political science and a minor in philosophy.
 He previously edited Prospect Journal of International Affairs.

 The Global Legal Research Center at the Law Library of Congress recently released a report describing the legal frameworks that the United Nations, European Union, and 73 countries have adopted or are considering adopting for dealing with foreign terrorist fighters.

 The five-day truce that began in Yemen last night seems to have largely held thus far, despite reports of some violations.
 Reuters writes that residents have reported heavy fighting between Houthi militias and local fighters accompanied by Saudi-led airstrikes in the southern provinces of Shabwa and Lahj.
-The Saudi-led coalition also reportedly hit the city of Abyan after Houthi rebels seized ground there after the truce’s 11 p.m. start time.
+The Saudi-led coalition also reportedly hit the city of Abyan after Houthi rebels seized ground there after the truce’s 11 p.m.

 On Sunday, Houthi rebels in Yemen accepted a five-day ceasefire offered last week by Saudi Arabia.
 The New York Times reports that the temporary truce would begin Tuesday night and allow for the delivery of humanitarian aid.
 But since offering the truce, the Saudi-led coalition carrying out airstrikes in the country has ramped up its bombing campaign.

 On Thursday, the Second Circuit Court of Appeals struck down the NSA’s bulk telephone metadata collection program by ruling that the program wasn’t authorized by the language of Section 215 of the Patriot Act.

 Yesterday, FBI Director James Comey said that federal law enforcement officials determined hours before the cartoon contest in Garland, Texas that one of the gunmen had expressed interest in going to the event.
 However, Comey said that the FBI had no indication that he was planning to attack.